gregberns/identity-provider-demo/README.md

 * Test the Authentication
 * Save
 * "Syncronize all users"
-* Go to "Manage" > "Users" on the left panel
+* Go to "Manage" > "Users" on the left panel > Click "View all users"

 You should see the users that have been added!
 Success!